johnmaxrin/Plex/README.md

    1. Clone the repository to your local machine.
    2. Navigate to the project directory.
    3. Execute the **make** command to compile the code.
-   4. Run the command **./Plex programFile.px** to analyze the source file.
+   4. Run the command **./Plex  programfile.px** to analyze the source file.